Procure-to-Pay Process: Steps, Best Practices, and the Shift to Intake-to-Pay

 The future of the procure-to-pay process

-Increased Automation and AI integration:
+Automation and AI where exceptions happen most

 By staying attuned to these trends, organizations can not only enhance their current P2P processes but also strategically position themselves for future challenges and opportunities.